ocisse/Pneumocystis_comparative/README.txt

 This file describes data used for the paper entitled:
-"Comparative Genomics suggests that the Human Pathogenic Fungus Pneumocystis jirovecii acquired Obligate Biotrophy through Adaptive Gene Loss"
+"Comparative Genomics suggests that the Human Pathogenic Fungus Pneumocystis jirovecii acquired Obligate Biotrophy through Gene Loss"

 ==> Content